dubey-Ji/express-login-app/README.md

 # Express Login App

 Welcome to Express Login App!
-This application is a simple demonstration of user authentication and session management using Express.js, MongoDB, Passport.js, JSON Web Tokens (JWT), and password encryption.
+This application is a simple demonstration of user authentication and token management using Express.js, MongoDB, JSON Web Tokens (JWT), and password encryption.

 ## Features